Gemba Walk: Meaning, Process, and Examples

 • As a result, direct lines of communication have immensely increased as the staff received first-hand communication on a daily basis from the senior management about what was going on in the organization.

-• Moreover, the staff knew that senior management were interested in them and their work.
+• Moreover, the staff knew that senior management was interested in them and their work.
 They witnessed their leaders identify problems and take steps to resolve them. (source)

 FAQs About Gemba Walk